Experiencing Interruptions?

 My days on-site were long, but rewarding.
 Each morning began at 4:30 AM to catch the sunrise and early wildlife activity.
 I’d return for breakfast around 8:30, head back out with a packed lunch by 9:30, and stay out until dinner at 7:30 PM.
 Afterward, I backed up footage and took time to reflect on the day.
 I was incredibly fortunate with the weather—clear skies, no rain, and only one particularly windy day that made shooting with a long lens a little frustrating.

 With each passing day, I became more attuned to the penguins’ behaviors and patterns, allowing me to anticipate movements and better position myself for the next shot.
 At the same time, the pressure of having only a few days to film everything often left me feeling torn between patience and urgency.
 To stay focused, I developed a loose shooting plan.
 Mornings typically began with a hike up the hill to the king penguin rookery, where I could assess the action and decide how to structure the rest of my day.
 One morning I stayed on the beach.
-Another, I followed and observed the king penguins on their long march to the other end of the beach.
+The next, I followed and observed the king penguins on their long march to the other end of the beach.
 On yet another, I focused entirely on the rookery itself.
 Those early hours helped shape the rest of my daily shooting strategy.

 Wildlife and weather are both unpredictable, which is why time and patience are essential, sometimes just to capture a single meaningful moment.
 Penguins of the Point is the result of those moments, strung together through observation, persistence, and an enduring passion for wildlife, documentary storytelling, and the belief that education through film can lead to action.